 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence that appropriately uses one of the past tenses in Spanish (imperfect past, simple past, present perfect), taking into account the context and the meaning of the past action.
+Instruction: Choose the correct sentence that appropriately uses one of the past tenses in Spanish (imperfect, preterite, present perfect), considering the context and the meaning of the past action.

 1.

-Error: 'fui joven' indicates a punctual action, not habitual.
-Here the imperfect past should be used to describe a habitual state.
+Error: 'fui joven' indicates a punctual action, not a habitual one.
+Here, the imperfect tense is required to describe a habitual state.

-Error: the simple past expresses a punctual and finished action, but the sentence wants to indicate a habitual state in the past.
+Error: the preterite expresses a punctual and completed action, but the sentence aims to indicate a habitual state in the past.

 2.

-Error: the imperfect past is not used for punctual actions in a defined past time like 'last week'.
+Error: the imperfect is not used for punctual actions at a defined past time like 'last week'.

 3.

-Error: the present perfect is not used with time markers that indicate a finished past time, such as 'in 2010'.
+Error: the present perfect is not used with time markers indicating a finished past time, like 'in 2010'.

-Error: the imperfect past indicates habitual or ongoing actions, not a punctual and finished action at a specific date.
+Error: the imperfect indicates habitual or ongoing actions, not a punctual, completed action on a specific date.

 4.

-Error: the present perfect is not used to describe habitual facts in past periods that are already finished.
+Error: the present perfect is not used to describe habitual facts in periods of the past that are already finished.

-Error: the simple past indicates a punctual action, whereas here a habit or repetition is intended.
+Error: the preterite indicates a punctual action, while here the idea is to express habit or repetition.

 Summary of Past Tenses in Spanish